Horse Chestnuts are large and powerful deciduous trees. They have large leaves and are often found growing in parks.

 I like to show each of my Bonsai trees journey throughout the year in a sort of time lapse, along with some tips and techniques throughout the video.

 Hi, I’m Ian.
-I discovered bonsai in 2014 and I’ve been hooked ever since.
+I have been doing bonsai since 2014.
 I created this site to spread all the knowledge I have acquired over the years.
-Don’t forget to check out my Youtube videos where I show the progress of my Bonsai
+Don’t forget to check out my Youtube videos where I show the progress of my own Bonsai each week or connect with me on social media.